 “Don’t be afraid to try new things.
 That is how we learn and grow.”

-Looking for an efficient practicum site is quite difficult especially in our case, when we had no stable practicum coordinator to take in charge during that time.
-Though I planned to have my practicum in Manila, I undoubtedly pursued that here in Pampanga because I believe that it is not about having a well-known and cutting-edge site but it is up to us, students, really on how we make ourselves productive and make the whole experience worthwhile.
-Likewise, in time of my preparation for summer practicum, my grandfather passed away and we spent a lot for that so I decided not to pursue the practicum in Manila to help my family not to over think about other things that involved financial matter.
+Looking for efficient practicum site is quite difficult especially in our case when we had no stable practicum coordinator to take in charge during that time.
+Though I planned to have my practicum in Manila, I undoubtedly pursued that here in Pampanga because I believe that it is not about having a well-known and cutting-edge site but it is up to us, students, on how we make ourselves productive and make the whole experience worthwhile.
+Likewise, in time of my preparation for summer practicum, my grandfather passed away so I decided not to pursue the practicum in Manila to help my family not to overthink about other things that involved financial matter.

-Pursuing my practicum at CIO is one of the sensible decisions I made in life.
-Spending time with my supervisor taught me that even you are in the position and have the authority to run things, you should still keep your feet on the ground and give importance to the people around you.
-Observing the employees made me realize that keeping yourself contented and happy in your job at all times is uncertain but as long as you have something to look forward to such as sharing good company with your co-workers and enjoying your “mission accomplished” moment, everything will always be fine.
+Pursuing my practicum at CIO is one of the best decisions I made in college life.
+Spending time with my Supervisor taught me that even you are in the position and have the authority to run things, you should still keep your feet on the ground and give importance to the people around you.
+Observing the employees made me realize that keeping yourself contented and happy in your job at all times is uncertain but as long as you have something to look forward to such as sharing good company with your co-workers and enjoying your “mission accomplished” moment, everything will surely be fine.

-The things I will experience as soon as I graduated from college will no longer surprise me because I am proud to say that somehow I explored the bitter-sweet recipe of the real world even for a short span of time and all the learning experiences I gained will always be cherished as I chase my dreams.
+The things I would experience as soon as I graduated from college may no longer surprise me because somehow I had a bitter-sweet taste of ‘real world’ even for a short period and the experiences I had will always be cherished.